MattiasHolmstrom/Information-infrastructure-parent-folder/README.md

 # Information-infrastructure-parent-folder
-Projects from course in Information infrastructure
+Projects from course in Information infrastructure, from spring 2021